inspire365/static_singleton_crash_issue/README.md

-# Static Singleton Crash Issue
+# The analysis of a Static Singleton Crash Issue
-The analysis of a static singleton crash issue